Tram 28 Route and Top Lisbon Attractions Near its Stops

 Save the map below to have all the tram’s stops names, or download 28E route from the provider’s website.
 Don’t forget to come back to my site to explore all attractions you can get to from these stopes!:)

-tram 28 stops in Lisbon:
+tram 28 stops in Lisbon, marked on the above shown PDF:

 Praça Martim Moniz